Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. function:: PeerUptime() -> UInt64

-   Get the uptime of the *node* in milliseconds.
+   Get the uptime of the node in milliseconds.

    :returns: The uptime of the queried node in milliseconds.
    :rtype: UInt64

 .. function:: PeerTotalSent() -> UInt64

-   Get the total number of packets sent by the *node*.
+   Get the total number of packets sent by the node.

    :returns: The total number of packets sent by the node.
    :rtype: UInt64

 .. function:: PeerTotalReceive() -> UInt64

-   Get the total number of packets received by the *node*.
+   Get the total number of packets received by the node.

    :returns: The total number of packets received.
    :rtype: UInt64